 Zoom accounts are created for all trainees in order to provide telemental health services and participate in other remote meetings.
-All trainees are required to take two Zoom tutorials (Getting Started with Zoom & Zoom Meetings) in order to learn how to use the videoconferencing platform, and everyone must submit a certificate to their supervisor acknowledging that these trainings were completed.
-The trainings can be accessed form the following link: https://support.zoom.us/hc/enus/articles/360029527911.
-Additionally, the required didactic training, "Basics of Telemental Health" is offered during the first few weeks of the training year.
+All trainees are required to visit the Zoom Learning Center to review specific Zoom tutorials (Joining a Meeting, In-Meeting Navigation, Screen Sharing, Layouts & Views)) in order to learn how to use the videoconferencing platform, and everyone must submit a certificate to their supervisor acknowledging that these trainings were completed.
+The trainings can be accessed from the following link: Additionally, the required didactic training, "Basics of Telemental Health" is offered during the first few weeks of the training year.
+A recording of this training is also available on the Education & Training Center website.